yakubu234/crypto-aggregation-software/README.md

    php artisan reverb:work --debug
    ```

+## How It Works Design decisions and trade-offs, Known issues or limitations and possible improvements
+For a detailed bussiness logict  of how this project works, please refer to the [How It Works](./HOW_IT_WORKS.md) section.

 ## Deployment Notes
 Kindly note that for better performances, it is encouraged to setup a supervisor for the backgroup processess, the configs below are list of the background tasks.